The Roll Out

-There’s a long awkward silence as the crew on the Beatle are forced to take in the news while the crew on the Tolkien slowly board their shuttle for transport to the Earth below.
+There’s a long awkward silence as the crew on the Beatle are forced to absorb the news while the crew on the Tolkien slowly board their shuttle for transport to the Earth below.

 “But, they were all fully trained on the roll-out, I thought.
 Do your people know what to do?”
 Brett asks, finally breaking the pained silence.

 “Of course we do.
-That sounds like Brett.
+That sounds like Brett Hightower.
 It’s not Rocket Science, you know Brett,” she replies.

 “No, it’s not Rocket Science, that’s true.
 But it is Biological Science.
-I hope your people know the difference,” Brett posits, warily.
+I hope your people know the difference,” Brett puts forth, warily.